Ann Jones (politician): Senedd

 She was elected to the Senedd for the Vale of Clwyd in 1999, holding the seat at every Assembly Election until her retirement in 2021.
 She sat as a Labour member until the 2011 election after which she sat as a Labour Co-operative member.

 Ann chaired several Assembly Committees including the Children, Young People and Education Committee, the All Party Group on Deaf Issues and was chair of the National Assembly Labour Group from 2011 to 2016.
 From 2011–2013, Jones chaired the Communities, Equalities and Local Government Committee.

 Her political interests include education, tourism, community safety, regeneration, social policy and the Emergency Services.
 She is a fan of Rhyl Football Club.

 In 2016 she was elected Deputy Presiding Officer of the National Assembly, defeating Labour Newport East AM, John Griffiths 30-29.

 Jones was appointed Officer of the Order of the British Empire (OBE) in the 2021 New Year Honours for parliamentary and public service in Wales.

 Post Senedd career

 Jones was elected to represent North Wales constituency Labour parties on the Welsh Executive Committee in 2022 and re-elected in 2024.

-She was then elected to the National Executive Committee of the Labour Party in September 2024 as Welsh representative, succeeding Carwyn Jones.
+She was then elected to the National Executive Committee of the Labour Party in September 2024 as Welsh representative, succeeding Carwyn Jones..
+She was re-elected in 2026, defeating fellow former MS Mick Antoniw.